Erik Jonsson School of Engineering and Computer Science

 For more information about this program students should contact the Computer Science Department leadership.

-A Certificate in Information Assurance can be obtained by completing the following (as well as any required prerequisites):
+A Certificate in Information Assurance is offered by the Department of Computer Science.
+It can be obtained by completing the following (as well as any required prerequisites):

 CS 4389 Data and Applications Security